Coal in Canada: Economic impact

 In 2016, "mining, processing, and related services from thermal and metallurgical coal contributed an estimated $4 billion to Canada's economy, or roughly 0,2%. of Canada's GDP," according to Natural Resources Canada.
-NRC reported that about 50 percent of this "GDP contribution came from metallurgical coal" and, in comparison, "clean energy accounted for 1.3% of Canada’s GDP."
+NRC reported that about 50 percent of this "GDP contribution came from metallurgical coal" and, in comparison, "clean energy accounted for 1.3% of Canada's GDP."

 Coal in Alberta

 In 2018, coal mining in Alberta accounted for $10 million in royalties for the province, according to Alberta Energy's Coal and Mineral Development Unit's "2018 Year in Review".
 In 2018, Alberta's coal production totaled approximately 20 million tonnes.
 Coal production had reached a peak 2016−approximately 25 million tonnes, representing about $20 million in royalties.

-Coal formations in what is now the province of Alberta, originated approximately 140 and 65 million years ago.
+Coal sequences in Alberta originated approximately 140 and 65 million years ago.
 The collision between the two immense plates had pushed up the Rocky Mountains while depressing the North American continent's interior.
 New layers of growth crushed and buried layers of peat, shale, and sandstone, compressing them into coal beds.
 The oldest coal deposits were pushed closer to the surface about 80 to 55 million years ago, forming part of the Rocky Mountains's foothills and Front Ranges.

-The coal beds that lie under the prairies is an inferior, impure grade, which is not capable of firing blast furnaces essential to steel-making.
+The coal beds that lie under the prairies are of an inferior, impure grade, which is not capable of firing blast furnaces essential to steel-making.
 The Coalspur Formation in the Western Canada Sedimentary Basin in the foothills of southwestern Alberta, has large quantities of high-quality coal.
 The Coalspur Formation runs from south of the Wapiti River to the North Saskatchewan River.
 The Coalspur coal zone is about 120 m to 200 m thick.

 The Siksika —Blackfoot and the Kainai—Blood people, called an area on the banks of the Oldman River the Sik-ooh-kotoki or "place of the black rocks."
 This was the site of the first commercial coal mine, opened in 1874 by an entrepreneur from New York City.

-In 1793, Hudson's Bay Company surveyor, Peter Fidler identified a seam of high-quality coal near the Red Deer River.
+In 1793, Hudson's Bay Company surveyor Peter Fidler identified a seam of high-quality coal near the Red Deer River.

 In 1882, a large mine became operational, leading to the formation of towns, such as Coalbanks, now known as Lethbridge, then Coaldale, Coalhurst, and Black Diamond.

 In 1976, the Progressive Conservative government under then Premier Peter Lougheed restricted open-pit mines in most of Alberta's Rocky Mountains and Foothills through the Coal Development Policy.
 Alberta's last open pit mine closed in 1983.

 In 2016, then NDP Premier Rachel Notley announced the elimination of all coal-fired power stations in the province by 2030.

 Coal mines closed in the Crowsnest Pass, Canmore, Nordegg, and Grande Cache, among others.

 By 2020, coal-fired power stations in operation in Alberta included the Battle River, Genesee, H.R.
 Milner, Keephills, Sheerness, and Sundance stations.